ankaAR/bestiario5e/_creatures/transmuter.md

 armor_class: "12 (15 with mage armor)"
 ---

-***Spellcasting.*** The transmuter is a 9th-level spellcaster.
+***Lanzamiento de conjuros.*** The transmuter is a 9th-level spellcaster.
 Its spellcasting ability is Intelligence (spell save DC 14, +6 to hit with spell attacks).
 The transmuter has the following wizard spells prepared:

 Cantrips (at will): light, mending, prestidigitation, ray of frost